betaflight/betaflight.com/docs/wiki/guides/current/BBE-MinMax-control-manual.md

 ### The 'Zoom in', 'Zoom out' extended submenu.

-You can set the zoom procent value and select curves what you need by using the checkboxes to apply zoom.
+You can set the zoom percent value and select curves what you need by using the checkboxes to apply zoom.
 Click 'ZOOM IN', 'ZOOM OUT' items for apply zoom
 Click 'Back' menu item to go back to main menu or click 'Close' menu item to close it.
 Click 'Apply change' or 'Cancel' button on the main 'Configure graphs' dialog box to close the menu and dialog box immediately